Privacy Policy

 possession).

-includes obtaining, recording or holding the data, organising, amending,
+data.
+It includes obtaining, recording or holding the data, organising,

-retrieving, using, disclosing, erasing or destroying it.
-Processing also includes
+amending, retrieving, using, disclosing, erasing or destroying it.
+Processing

 Sensitive personal